Subject | Higher Education |

 Sign Up | Teacher |

-Your black heritage students will get a chance to take part in lots of different activities, including exploring their education and career options and meeting role models from a variety of backgrounds, professions and experience levels.
+Your Black heritage students will get a chance to take part in lots of different activities, including exploring their education and career options and meeting role models from a variety of backgrounds, professions and experience levels.
 They’ll be inspired to explore their own aspirational future.

 The University of East Anglia is a proud supporter of The Heritage & Cultural Diversity Forum (HCDF).